 - If you are inadequately protected from cold atmosphere, meaning if you are not wearing woolen clothes and gloves to protect from cold, the peripheral arteries become narrow.
-The body restricts flow of blood to the limbs with an intention of keeping the central and core part of the body warm.

 - Reynaud’s syndrome: the condition is more common in women than in men.
 It occurs below the age of 50.
 In this condition there is abnormal constriction of arteries and capillaries of the limbs.
 Due to constriction of the arteries there is less supply of blood to the hands and leg tissues.
 When these people are exposed to cold air, their finger and toes become pale or white.
 The fingers and toes in Reynaud’s syndrome are extremely painful.

 - Hormonal fluctuation as it occurs during menstruation or hormonal imbalance in thyroid disease can lead to cold hands and feet.
 If you are on strict diet or suffering from anorexia nervosa your extremities will feel cold to touch.
 Mental strain and stress can constrict the arteries and it can affect not only your heart but arteries of the limbs too.
 Frost nip and frostbite due to exposure to extreme freezing temperature can adversely affect the blood circulation of the extremities.
 A person may experience cold extremities, with blisters and pain if there is no prompt care.

 - Certain diseases such as diabetes, atherosclerosis, peripheral vascular disease especially due to smoking, panic attacks, iron deficiency anemia, allergic shock that causes low blood pressure and perspiration can lead to cold hands and feet.

 Prevention And Treatment For Cold Feet And Hands